3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 * Decision tree - A decision tree is a tree structure where each node acts as a test of an attribute and every branch is a representation of the outcome of that test.
 The leaf nodes are labels that indicate which outcome is chosen as the final decision for the tree.
 These trees can be used as predictive models for machine learning tasks.

 * Random forest - A random forest is an ensemble method of machine learning using multiple decision trees usually for classification purposes.

+* Gaussian Mixture Model (GMM) - A GMM is a weighted sum of Gaussian statistical distributions.
+This creates a parameterized probability model of more continous raw values.

+* Perspective-n-Point - This is a camera localization and pose estimation problem.
+There are many popular methods for solving this problem using points in a 3D space with their corresponding projections, usually with extended refinement using RANSAC.

 ### Previous Methods